 a.
 The recipient of the NRC Form 241 is the NRC Region in which the Agreement State that issued the license is located (licensing region).

 b.
 IMC 1220 details the process for scheduling the inspection of the licensee operating under reciprocity.
-The licensing region shall take immediate action to

-enter information from the form into the Reciprocity Tracking System before reciprocity work begins.
 The licensing region shall forward the form to the NRC regional office having jurisdiction in the area of the licensee's proposed activities (inspecting region).

 c.
 The inspecting region shall follow the policy and guidelines found in IMC 1220, Appendix III, for performing inspections of reciprocity licensees.
 IMC 1220 details the percentage of reciprocity licensees to be inspected each year.
 The inspectors shall use the program-specific procedures which are used for equivalent NRC-licensed activities.